AyushRatan1/VED-AI/README.md

 This command triggers the build process defined in your `package.json`, resulting in a dist directory that contains the optimized version of your application ready for deployment.

-5. deploy

-You can deploy the built application to any hosting service that supports static file hosting, such as Vercel, Netlify, or GitHub Pages.
-Simply upload the contents of the dist directory to your chosen hosting provider, and your application will be live and accessible to users.